xwghua/dcimg2tiff/README.md

 ```

 `scrname` The filename of the dcimg file.\
-`destfolder` The destination folder to store tif files.\
+`destfolder` The destination folder to store tif files.

 # Acknowledgement
 Please acknowledge Xuanwen Hua's contribution if this package is used in your work.
-Thank you!
+For any further questions, please feel free to email me <xwghua@gmail.com> or DM me on Github.
+Thank you!\
 \- Mar.
 24th, 2022